SPARC-FAIR-Codeathon/sparc2nwb/sparc_to_nwb/README.md

 [![Issues][issues-shield]][issues-url]

 ## Purpose
-This repository holds the code and the supporting files to convert sparc data into NWB format using Python.
+This repository holds the code and the supporting files to convert SPARC data into NWB format using Python.
 The repository uses [PyNWB](https://pynwb.readthedocs.io/en/stable/) package.
 Instructions are provided below to run the code and convert datasets from sparc to NWB format.

 ## Usage
 1. Create a folder named `data` and drop the sparc dataset in the data folder.